holly-cummins/hallucination-generator/README.md

 For a demo,

-1. Run `./demo-prep/demo-prep` to make the guardrails operate conventionally
+1. Run `./demo-prep/demo-prep` to make the guardrails operate conventionally.
-2. Show that questions mostly generate truth, or that when they don't, the guardrail blocks the incorrect answer.
+2. Show that questions mostly generate truth.
+3. To be extra sure of truth, add `@OutputGuardrails(HallucinationGuard.class)` to `FactService` so that the guardrail blocks the incorrect answer.
-3. Reverse the polarity of the guardrail, and change "hallucination" back to "truth"
+3. Reverse the polarity of the guardrail, and change "hallucination" back to "truth".
 4. To make hallucinations even more likely, add some context in the `FactServiceWebSocket`, using the generator.
 For example,
-   `var context = generator.generate("2 rabbits eating carrots during a space travel.")`
+   `var context = generator.generate("2 rabbits eating carrots during a space travel.")`.